FritzHeider/Trifivend/README.md

-# SmartVend AI Coldcaller Bot
+# Trifivend AI Coldcaller Bot

 A full-stack AI-powered coldcalling system that uses OpenAI GPT-4o, ElevenLabs, Whisper, and Twilio to contact, engage, and log leads automatically.